On Petition To Transfer from the Indiana Court of Appeals, No. 82A05-0508-PC-480

 App. at 169.
 Because counsel provided no further analysis on this issue, failed to cite any legal authority, and failed to cite the relevant portion of the record, the Court of Appeals declined to address the issue on grounds of waiver.
 Henley argues appellate counsel rendered ineffective assistance in raising but failing to present cogent argument to challenge the evidence supporting the attempted murder conviction.

 Henley was charged with the attempted murder of Evansville Police Officer David Molinet.
 The evidence most favorable to the verdict shows that pursued by police Henley hid inside a van.
 The back left hand door of the van was closed but the right hand door was off its hinges.
 A German Shepard police dog that was tracking Henley jumped into the back of the van.
 The dog was on a fifteen-foot leash that was controlled by his handler, Officer Molinet.
 Henley fired four shots in rapid succession.
 The dog yelped at the second shot and was never heard from again.
 He had been shot in the right shoulder through the heart.
-Hearing the gunfire Officer Molinet, who was on the outside of the van, took cover and began shouting orders for the gunman to put down his weapon, raise his hands, and come but of the van.
+Hearing the gunfire Officer Molinet, who was on the outside of the van, took cover and began shouting orders for the gunman to put down his weapon, raise his hands, and come out of the van.
 No other shots were fired, but Henley did not comply.
 Other officers who arrived on the scene eventually pulled him out of the van.
 Officers recovered a .38 caliber Titan revolver containing five spent shell casings and one live shell.

 There was no evidence presented that Henley was aware of the police presence when he fired his weapon.
-Officer Molinet testified that not knowing Henley was in the van he gave "no commands at all."
+Officer Molinet testified that not knowing Henley was in the van he gave “no commands at all.”
 Tr. at 408.
-Nor was there testimony that the shots Henley fired "whizzed" past the officers.
-Rather the most relevant evidence concerning Henley's intent to kill came from Officer Molinet's testimony that he "heard a pop, and pop, pop, pop, and saw three more muzzle flashes just coming back at both of us, you know, me and Derrek [the police dog]."
+Nor was there testimony that the shots Henley fired “whizzed” past the officers.
+Rather the most relevant evidence concerning Henley’s intent to kill came from Officer Molinet’s testimony that he “heard a pop, and pop, pop, pop, and saw three more muzzle flashes just coming back at both of us, you know, me and Derrek [the police dog].”
 Id. at 409.
-But other than the muzzle flashes Officer Molinet testified that he could not see the individual because it was "pitch black."
-Tr. at 411; see also Tr. at 724 (Another officer testified "we couldn't "see his hands.").
+But other than the muzzle flashes Officer Moli-net testified that he could not see the individual because it was “pitch black.”
+Tr. at 411; see also Tr. at 724 (Another officer testified “we couldn’t see his hands.”).

 The evidence in this case reveals that Henley was attempting to ward off what he perceived was an attack by a large dog.
 He would later argue to the jury that the police dog was a “lethal” and “deadly weapon,” Tr. at 858, and “I was protecting, defending myself, or the dog’s going to kill me.”
 Tr. at 861.
 The jury rejected this argument and found Henley guilty of Class D felony criminal mischief.
 But the record is simply devoid of any probative evidence that Henley was pointing his firearm at Officer Molinet when he fired the weapon.
 We are compelled to conclude that Henley’s intent to kill Officer Molinet was not established beyond a reasonable doubt.

 Claims of inadequate presentation of certain issues, as contrasted with the denial of access to an appeal or waiver of issues, are the most difficult for defendants to advance and reviewing tribunals to support.
-Bieghler, 690 N.E.2d at 195.
-And this is so because such claims essentially require the reviewing court to reexamine and take another look at specific issues it has already adjudicated to determine "whether the new record citations, case references, or arguments would have had any marginal effect on their previous decision."
-Id.

 In this case the Court of Appeals on direct review did not actually adjudicate Henley’s sufficiency of the evidence claim.
 This was so because although appellate counsel presented the issue, he did such a poor job that the court declined to address the claim on grounds of waiver.
 We are persuaded that had appellate counsel presented cogent argument with citation to relevant authority challenging the sufficiency of the evidence to support the attempted murder conviction, the outcome of the appeal would have been different, namely, the conviction would have been reversed.
 Therefore, appellate counsel rendered ineffective assistance presenting this claim.